teamputtygen/hn-docs/docs/introduction.rst

 - Networking (peering with GÉANT): allows access to all the platform services from anywhere with enhanced access from sites connected to GÉANT
-- Cloud Resources (Advania, Exoscale, and OTC): IaaS and storage services accessible from the hybrid cloud platform
+- Cloud Resources (Exoscale): IaaS and storage services accessible from the hybrid cloud platform
-- Dashboard (Nuvla): provides an overview of Users’ current activities, resource utilisation, and costs.
+- Dashboard (Nuvla): provides an overview of Users’ current activities.

 .. figure:: images/architecture-overview.png
    :alt: Support Desk Diagram